nkb-tech/ultralytics/docs/en/tasks/detect.md

 Ultralytics validators automatically support custom models with multiple detection heads.
 When the dataset YAML defines `names` as a list of lists, metrics are computed separately for each head and reported individually.
 A macro-average is also printed for quick comparison.
+A new `full_class_nms` option lets you enable a second NMS pass over all classes when validating multi-head models.